-- The Master Laser (ML) generates a 1556 nm fixed optical reference signal, which feeds the Master Laser Distributor (MLD) - essentially a 6-way splitter. - The Central Reference Generator (CRG) produces reference signals that are fed into the six Laser Synthesisers (LS) fed into the six Central Variable Reference modules, which the LSs use to control the frequency of the the Slave Lasers producing a frequency offset of the SL signal of 27-121.7 GHz with respect to the
+- The Master Laser (ML) generates a 1556 nm fixed optical reference signal, which feeds the Master Laser Distributor (MLD) essentially a 6-way splitter. - The Central Reference Generator (CRG) produces the 125 MHz IF, and the Central Variable Reference modules produce the tunable reference signals that are fed to the five Laser Synthesizers (LS) used to generate the phase locked laser tone offset by 27 121.7 GHz with respect to the Master Laser, and combine the two into a single fiber.

-ML signal.
-The SL signals are added to the ML signal.
 The offsets between the ML and SL signals provides the beat note which is used to generate the LO1 frequency in the photomixers in the Warm Cartridge Assemblies (WCAs) in the front end (B.3.4).
 It is used by the software to set up the front-end observing frequency.
-With five LSs it is possible to generate five separate LO1 frequencies.

-• The Photonic Reference Distribution (PRD) feeds the optical signals to the Sub Array Switch (SAS) module (one per antenna), which chooses the sub array to connect to.
+With five LSs it is possible to generate five separate LO1 frequencies. - The Photonic Reference Distribution (PRD) feeds the optical signals to the Sub Array Switch (SAS) module (one per antenna), which chooses the sub array to connect to.

 Figure B.45 shows the three laser signals after combination in the Sub Array Switches (SAS).
 The Master and Slave laser signals have wavelengths of about 1556/1557 nm and the laser carrier signal for the reference signals from the CRD has a wavelength of 1532 nm.
 The signals are distributed via a single-mode fiber optic line to each of the antennas.
-The fibers are distributed in buried trenches, and fed into the Cassegrain cabin on each antenna through Az and El fiber wraps.
+The fibers are distributed in buried trenches, and fed into the Cassegrain cabin on each antenna through dedicated Az and El fiber wraps.
 All are fed through Line Length Correctors (LLCs), which are used to correct for changes in the optical fibers.
 The LLCs are described in B.3.3 below.